aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/action/action.md

 }
 ```

-And to actually intiate a dispatch, pass the result to the `dispatch()` function:
+And to actually initiate a dispatch by passing the result to the `dispatch()` function:

 ```js
 dispatch(addTodo(text));